highslater/Intermediate_Meteor/intermediate/.Dev_Log/dev_log.md

 ###<a id="Tutorial_3"></a>Tutorial #3 - Project Structure:
+Published on Oct 14, 2015

-Setting up our project structure and what impact that has on the files within given directories
+In this video, I talk about setting up our project structure and what impact that has on the files within given directories.

 ######Folder Structure [BEFORE]
 ![Folder Structure [BEFORE] ] (./Images/image_002.png "Folder Structure [BEFORE]")